 If there is no traffic signal, a driver of a motor vehicle must stop if a pedestrian is in a crosswalk on the half of the roadway where the vehicle is traveling, or, if they are approaching from an adjacent lane on the other half of the roadway.
-If a traffic control signal that does not contain special 'walk' or 'don't walk' commands is operating, then, a driver faced with a circular solid green, must yield to anyone lawfully inside any crosswalk when going straight, right or left.
+As attorney Eric T. Kirk will tell you, if a traffic control signal that does not contain special ‘walk’ or ‘don’t walk’ commands is operating, then, a driver faced with a circular solid green, must yield to anyone lawfully inside any crosswalk when going straight, right or left.

 A pedestrian in this circumstance is “lawfully” in the crosswalk when they begin their crossing facing any green signal other than a turn arrow.